DodlaSreekanth/M1_Application_Caluculator/1_Requirements/Readme.md

 The Calculator should contain 0-9 numbers.

-The Calculator must contain Addition,Subtraction,Multiplication and Division
+The Calculator must contain Addition,Subtraction,Multiplication,Division,SQUARE and SQUAREROOT.

 ## Introduction